What is Counselling/Psychotherapy?

 Counselling is a journey of exploration that can help in many different ways.
 You might find that during your sessions you realise you have recurring patterns in your life that are no longer helpful.
 Sometimes people feel worse before they feel better as they begin to explore the roots of their difficulties and gain insights into their life, this is a normal part of the counselling process.
 Counselling is led by you and what you are ready for, and great care is taken to help you to feel safe to speak about difficult subjects, which arise naturally as feels right for you.

 There is a wealth of evidence for the effectiveness of counselling, and on-line information on qualifications and types of counselling.
-If you would like to explore this further I have provided links to some useful resources for you.
+If you would like to explore this further I have provided links in the resources section at the bottom of this page.

 I have also written an article on how counselling can help with stress, which gives examples of different types of therapeutic approach.